Facebook Instagram

 Discover the magic of using Alcohol Ink!
 Paint beautiful spring flowers using these fast drying, intensely pigmented, alcohol-based inks.
 No prior experience is needed.
 Led by artist/art educator Bonnie Schwartz.
 All supplies will be provided.

-Click here to register for the 2:00pm class starting 4/28
+Click here to register for the 2:00pm class now.

-Click here to register for the 6:00pm class starting 4/28
+Click here to register for the 6:00pm class now.

 Cricut: Coffee Mug (In-Person)